 Chaudhuri, S., Richardson, T., Robins, and Zivot, E. “A new projection-type split-sample score test in linear instrumental variables regression”, Econometric Theory.
 26: 1820 – 1837.
 (2010)

-Chaudhuri, S. and Renault, E. “Shrinkage of Variance for Minimum Distance based Tests”, [Forthcoming in Econometric Reviews]
+Chaudhuri, S. and Renault, E. “Shrinkage of Variance for Minimum Distance based Tests”, Econometric Reviews,

 Chaudhuri, S. and Guilkey, D. “GMM with Multiple Missing Variables”, [Forthcoming in Journal of Applied Econometrics]